 Want to find out more?

-If you’re a householder and want to receive tailored water and energy efficiency advice to help you to reduce energy bills, or simply protect Scotland’s beautiful environment, get in touch with one of Home Energy Scotland’s advisors on 0808 808 2282.
+If you are a householder and want to receive tailored water and energy efficiency advice to help you to reduce energy bills, or simply protect Scotland’s beautiful environment, contact one of Home Energy Scotland’s advisors on 0808 808 2282.
 It’s completely free.

-If you’re part of a community group and would like to organise a water efficiency webinar to help your community reduce their energy bills and carbon footprint, please contact HES_Partnerships@est.org.uk.
+If you’re an employer or part of a community group and would like to organise a water efficiency event or webinar to help your employees/community reduce their energy bills and carbon footprint, please contact HES_Partnerships@est.org.uk.